 Hot on the tail of the core rules, the first two adventure modules for DayTrippers are now available on RPGnow.com: "Less Little" and "Vidome 123".

 Less Little is an introductory module for 1-2 players.
 The tone is dreamlike and humorous with some mildly adult situations, and the plot is firmly guided.
 This module is recommended for beginning players and campaigns with a whimsical touch.

 Calling all DayTrippers!
 The DayTrippers core rules set is now available on RPGnow and Scribd.
 All The Realities await you!

-In some sun-bleached barn outside Sacramento, CA c.
-2099 a group of physicists, shady g-men, grad-students, tourists and an array of amateur explorers and nü-gonzo-revivalist writer-dudes gather around a collection of strange vehicles that resemble lunar landers.
-Each is painted a garish colour and prepped to "shift" along an angle of slippage into a crazy new plane of existence."
+"In some sun-bleached barn outside Sacramento, CA circa 2099, a group of physicists, shady g-men, grad-students, tourists and an array of amateur explorers and nü-gonzo-revivalist writer-dudes gather around a collection of strange vehicles that resemble lunar landers.
+Each is painted a garish colour and prepped to "slip" into a crazy new plane of existence."

 The Devil's RPG Dictionary was the second in my "Too Far?" series at story-games.com.

 A tongue-in-cheek exercise designed to encourage bonding and alleviate boredom, the project is still ongoing and new submissions are always welcome.
 Project contributors include... oh, numerous people, some of whom you may know.

 The current edition of the DRPGD can be downloaded here.